 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Mr Steven Viles (Headteacher).
-Our Deputy Designated Safeguarding Lead is Mrs J Doyle (Learning Mentor).
-Other members of staff currently on the Safeguarding team are Mrs F Andrews (SENDCo).
+Our Designated Safeguarding Lead is Mr Phil Sheppard (Headteacher).
+Our Deputy Designated Safeguarding Leads are Miss Z Barnett (Deputy Headteacher), Mr Malley (Year 6 teacher and LAC leader).
 The Governor with responsibility for safeguarding in our school is Mrs C Greaves.
+The Designated Safeguarding poster can be found below.

 Photographs and Videos